FlavScents AInsights Entry: Wintergreen Oil (CAS: 68917-75-9)

 8. Practical Insights for Formulators

-Wintergreen oil is valued for its distinctive minty aroma and flavor, making it a popular choice in both flavor and fragrance formulations.
-It synergizes well with other minty or sweet notes but can easily overpower a blend if used excessively.
-Formulators should be cautious of its high volatility and potential for causing irritation in high concentrations.
-It is often under-used in complex fragrance compositions where subtlety is required.
+Wintergreen oil is valued for its intense minty aroma and flavor, making it a popular choice in both flavor and fragrance formulations.
+It synergizes well with other minty and sweet notes, enhancing the overall sensory profile.

 Citation hooks: FlavScents; industry practice